titieo/mc/src/guides/iron.md

 <YouTube id="Y0VBqKrY9Js" />

-This one probally overkill for singleplayer, though it looks pretty cool.
+This one probably overkill for singleplayer, though it looks pretty cool.
 Be sure to check out Nubtech discord